syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 I> Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, UWP and Xamarin applications

-I> If the ChartToImageConverter object is not initialized, then the charts in Word document will get skipped during Word to Image conversion
+I> When the ChartToImageConverter object is not initialized, then the charts in Word document get skipped during Word to Image conversion

 I> ChartToImageConverter is supported from .NET Framework 4.0 onwards